 - Create—or recommit to—a realistic budget tips.
 Take a look at your spending habits to see if you can reduce or eliminate anything.
 Your goal is to cover your bills, but allow for some savings and fun money each month.
 Follow your new budget closely for several months, then decide if you need to tweak any areas.

 - Pay yourself first.
 After bills are paid, it’s important to put money into a savings account, even if it’s a small amount.
 Having an emergency fund can help protect you the next time the unexpected happens, especially if it’s something more serious like a job loss.

 - Create a plan of attack against debt.
 If you’re like most people, you probably don’t remember what the interest rates are on your credit cards and loans.
 Check them out and set up a pay-down plan.
 Make at least your minimum payments, but add more money toward the debt with the highest rate.
 When that’s paid off, add that payment amount to the debt with the next highest rate, and don’t add more loans or cards.
-Pretty soon, you’ll have more room in your budget and you’ll break the paycheck-to-paycheck cycle.
+Pretty soon, you’ll have more room in your budget and you’ll be on your way to living within your means.